axibase/atsd-use-cases/research/workshop/technical-writing.md

 ### Dates and Times

 Different countries use different date and time formats.
 Avoid ambiguity in technical writing by using the complete date.
-Fence machine output so readers know the date follows a well-known structure such as UTC time.
+Fence machine output so readers know the date is written in a structure such as UTC time.

 The correct way: